0x00wolf/HAL9000/README.md

 ## Logging

 By default all of your conversations will be logged into the logs file.
 The logs folder and the log-number.txt file are necessary for the program to run.
-Change the code if you don't want to use them or log your conversations.
+Change the code if you don't want to log your conversations!